 - Avoiding alcohol and drug use

-However, in one study, men who took these supplements showed little gain in their testosterone levels except for a small increase for men who had low testosterone before taking them.
-The only increases that were seen in men were for those who received the supplements in a way that bypassed the digestive system.
-Even then, no evidence showed how this extra testosterone in the blood affected behavior for the men in the study.
+However, in one study, people assigned male at birth who took these supplements showed little gain in their testosterone levels, except for a small increase for those who had low testosterone before taking them.
+The only increases that were seen in these individuals were for those who received the supplements in a way that bypassed the digestive system.
+Even then, no evidence showed how this extra testosterone in the blood affected the behavior of the people in the study.
 No increase in muscle size or strength was noticed.
-Women who took the prohormones did see increases in testosterone level, but the hormone had a masculinizing effect as well as side effects, including increased rates of heart disease and cancer.
+People assigned female at birth who took the prohormones did see increases in testosterone level, but the hormone had a masculinizing effect as well as side effects, including increased rates of heart disease and cancer.

-Finally, some men and women with low testosterone are given testosterone therapy in a medical setting.
-The most common reasons for men to receive testosterone therapy are delayed puberty and low production of testosterone in the body.
-For women, the most common reason is to treat specific inoperable breast cancers.
+Finally, some people with low testosterone receive testosterone therapy in a medical setting.
+The most common reasons for people assigned male at birth to receive testosterone therapy are delayed puberty and low production of testosterone in the body.
+For people assigned female at birth, the most common reason is to treat specific inoperable breast cancers.

-Many men, as well as some women, believe that testosterone therapy will help them stay younger longer.
-And, there is evidence that increasing your testosterone may help you lose fat, increase muscle mass, reduce anxiety, and improve your mood.
-However, side effects can be harmful.
-So, it's important to get this treatment from a doctor rather than acquiring the medication on your own and using it without medical supervision.
+Many people believe that testosterone therapy will help them stay younger longer.
+There is evidence that increasing your testosterone may help you lose fat, increase muscle mass, reduce anxiety, and improve your mood.
+However, side effects may be harmful.
+Consult with doctor rather than acquiring the medication on your own and using it without medical supervision.

-Your anger might be a symptom of a mental health problem like depression, bipolar disorder, or PTSD.
-Or, perhaps you've just never learned appropriate ways of dealing with your anger.
-No matter what the cause is, seeing a counselor is a good way to address your angry feelings.
+Your anger might be a symptom of a mental health disorder, including major depressive disorder, bipolar disorder, post-traumatic stress disorder (PTSD), or intermittent explosive disorder.
+You may also have never learned appropriate ways of managing your anger.
+No matter what the cause, seeing a counselor may be a good way to address your angry feelings.

-Studies have shown that counseling through online platforms can be a beneficial alternative to traditional, in-person therapy for people dealing with anger issues.
-A study of the effects of online therapy, published in Cognitive Behaviour Therapy, found that internet-based treatment plans reduced symptoms in people experiencing unwanted anger.
-Cognitive-behavioral therapy works to reframe those negative and intrusive thoughts that can sometimes lead to anger.
-By understanding the triggers that prompt certain emotions, and implementing the tools that an online therapist provides, those with problematic anger can produce more positive interactions and relationships.
+Studies have shown that counseling through online platforms can be a beneficial alternative to traditional in-person therapy for people dealing with anger issues.
+For example, a study published in the peer-reviewed journal Cognitive Behaviour Therapy examined the effects of online therapy.
+The study authors found that internet-based treatment plans reduced symptoms in people experiencing unwanted anger using CBT, or cognitive behavior therapy.
+CBT is a type of talk therapy that may help to reframe negative and intrusive thoughts that can sometimes lead to anger.
+By understanding the underlying causes that prompt certain emotions and implementing the tools that an online therapist provides, you may learn strategies in anger management that promote positive interactions and relationships.

-As mentioned above, online therapy can help you understand the source of your anger, and give you the tools to manage it.
-You can communicate with a licensed therapist at BetterHelp from the comfort of your home—no more commutes to and from an office, or missed lunch breaks.
+As mentioned above, online therapy may help you understand the source of your anger and give you the tools to manage it.
+You can communicate with a licensed therapist at BetterHelp from the comfort of your home instead of having to go to a therapist’s office.
+This may prove especially helpful if you are working through emotions like anger.
 Online counseling is flexible and affordable.
-Read below for reviews of licensed therapists, from those they’ve helped to live a more peaceful, positive life.
+Read below for reviews of licensed therapists from those they’ve helped to live a more peaceful, positive life.